-In 2012, I wrote my first book Real, Raw & Original: An Authentic Approach to Public Speaking.
-It was about my experience as a public speaking coach and writing it was one of the hardest things I've ever done.
-But once you've written you're first book, you never have to write it again.
+In 2011, I decided it was time to stop procrastinating and do the one thing I had always wanted to do but was terrified of doing: write a book.
+My first book Real, Raw & Original: An Authentic Approach to Public Speaking was about my experience as a public speaking coach.
+Writing this book was one of the hardest things I've ever done but then once you've written your first book, you never have to write it again.
 My second book Finding Paris, about a relationship break up and a subsequent trip to Pars in search of love, was a far more enjoyable experience.
-It was also a more enjoyable read, and has since been re-released this year thanks to my wonderful publishers at Brio Books.
+It was also a more enjoyable read, and is now in its third reprint thanks to my wonderful publishers at Brio Books.